bbatsov/metaredux/_posts/2019-04-02-ruby-s-creed.md

 What all of them have in common what they solve actual problems in an unobtrusive way.
-I know that this is all very subjective, of course, but somehow I felt that all them fit very well in the rest of Ruby.
+I know that this is all very subjective, of course, but somehow I felt that all them fit very well with the rest of Ruby.
 Judging by the feedback all of them received and the wide adoption they got, I assume many people enjoyed them as well.
 Then again - Ruby 1.9 hashes are widely adopted as well. :-) I hope you get my point.